 Here are the step by step instructions to make this sauce.

 You will need a knife and chopping board as we start by preparing the apples.

-We peel the skins, remove the core and discard the skins.
+Next remove the core and discard the seeds.

 Once those steps are done, we combine the brown sugar and apple cider vinegar in a saucepan and use a moderate temperature to allow the sugar to dissolve.

 - Add vinegar to sugar and dissolve at a moderate heat (Photo 5)